LiQiang0307/MSFS-Net/README.md

 ## Pretrained Models

 We provide our pre-trained models.
-You can test our network following the instruction below.
+You can test our network according to the instruction below.

 Baidu link：https://pan.baidu.com/s/1FwHEuyivhCP_BynZC0Ayjw
 password：0516